“The breath of flowers if far sweeter in the air (where it comes and goes like the warbling of music) than in the hand.”

 If you have early blooming flowers on May Day, go a-maying and bring an unexpected smile to someone’s face.
 Decorate your maypole with an abundance of blossoms as Romans did.

 To internalize the power of your flowers, make them into teas, jams, sandwiches, salads, and soups.
 You can even put petals into gelatin!
-Although this may sound a bit odd to us, up to 100 years ago cooking with flowers was very common.
-They’re also high in vitamins, offering a viable supplement to vegetarians.
+Although it may sound a bit odd, up to a hundred years ago, cooking with flowers was very common.
+Flowers are also high in vitamins so that you can benefit your magickal workings and body simultaneously.

 Would you like to make some Flora Water?
 Steep freshly picked edible flower petals in warm water, covering the petals completely.
-When the flowers turn pale remove them, squeezing the excess out.
-Repeat this step with fresh petals until you get an aroma you like.
-Store the flower water in a dark container in the refrigerator and use in cakes, cookies, and waffles for a pleasing flavor and aroma.
+When the flowers turn pale, remove them, squeezing the excess water out as you do so.
+Repeat the steps with fresh petals until you get an aroma you like.
+Store the flower water in a dark container in the refrigerator and use it in cakes, cookies, and waffles for a pleasing flavor and aroma.